 Exposure Time (t_exptime)

 The t_exptime column contains the exposure time.
 For simple exposures, this is just t_max - t_min expressed in seconds.
 For data where the detector is not active at all times (e.g. data products made by combining exposures taken at different times), the t_exptime will be smaller than t_max - t_min.
 For data where the t_exptime is not constant over the entire data product, the median exposure time per pixel is a good way to characterise the typical value.
-In all cases, t_exptime is generally used as an indicator of the relative sensitivity (depth) within a single data collection (e.g. obs_collection); data providers should supply a suitable relative value when it is not feasible to define or compute the true exposure time.
+In some cases, t_exptime is generally used as an indicator of the relative sensitivity (depth) within a single data collection (e.g. obs_collection); data providers should supply a suitable relative value when it is not feasible to define or compute the true exposure time.

+[IC]In case of targeted observations , the exposure time is often selected to achieve similar signal to noise ratio for different targets.
 Time Resolution (t_resolution)

 The t_resolution column is the minimal interpretable interval between two points along the time axis.
 This can be an average or representative value.
-For products with no sampling along the time axis, the t_resolution could be set to the exposure time.
+For products with no sampling along the time axis, the t_resolution could be set to the exposure time or could be null.
 That way one could compose a WHERE clause like:

 WHERE t_resolution < t_exptime

 to find those products that are time resolved.

+This implementation preference avoids dealing with undefined data model fields as originally considered in the Characterisation data model for unresolved time axis.

 Spectral Bounds (em_min, em_max)